5 Questions To Ask Your Plastic Surgeon

 Once you’ve received medical clearance and gained a clear understanding of the risks/complications, it’s time to start planning financially.
 As you are most likely aware, choosing the cheapest surgery option you come across is certainly not the best route.
 Undergoing plastic surgery isn’t where you bargain shop.
 While money is certainly a factor when choosing which plastic surgeon to go to, it shouldn’t be your deciding criteria.
 Focus on finding a qualified, educated, and compassionate surgeon that makes you feel comfortable and has proven he delivers quality results and care.

 First, are there any consultation fees?
-Unfortunately, not all plastic surgeons are willing to offer free consultations to patients wanting to learn more.
+Consultation fees vary from practice to practice, so always check on the consultation cost before scheduling your appointment.
 Second, how much will the procedure cost including any fees?
 Often times there are fees that are completely variable depending on the exact procedure, which anesthetic is used, etc. Be sure to get an upfront, inclusive cost so you can prepare properly.
 Third, do you offer financing options?
 Elective plastic surgery is often not covered by insurance which means you are financially responsible for payment.
 Financing options can benefit you by offering low, manageable monthly payments.
-At HZ Plastic Surgery, we offer free consultations, provide inclusive prices, and offer manageable financing options.
+At HZ Plastic Surgery, we offer low cost $25 consultations, provide inclusive prices, and offer manageable financing options.

 4. What can I expect during recovery?